 It is easy to find the NFT minting process online these days.
 And many of them involve paying some fee upfront.
 Some are affordable while others aren’t.
 Competition is not limited to blockchain networks.
 We now have several NFT trading marketplaces competing against each other to facilitate peer to peer transfer of digital assets with low or no costs upfront.
 Perhaps the most popular of them all is OpenSea where creators/users can mint NFTs on Ethereum blockchain or Polygon (layer 2 solution on Ethereum).
 Let’s now venture into how to create NFTs for free on OpenSea.

-How to Create/Mint NFTs for Free
+How to Create/Mint NFTs

 - Login to Opensea’s website and connect your account with one of the wallets below.